 When a planet passes in front of its host star, it causes a small transient dimming of the star.
-This so called transit can be measurable, depending on the size on the planet and the sensitivity of the instrument.
+This so-called transit can be measurable, depending on the size of the planet and the sensitivity of the instrument.
 In fact, the majority of the exoplanets known to us today have been discovered with this transit method.
 A similar technique, called transit spectroscopy, might enable astronomers in the future to scan the atmospheres of exoplanets for gaseous indicators of life.

-In a first step, the two researchers identified the region in the sky from which one sees the transits less than half a solar radius from the center of the solar disk.
+In the first step, the two researchers identified the region in the sky from which one sees the transits less than half a solar radius from the center of the solar disk.
 The possible exoplanetary systems that offer this perspective are all located in a small strip in the sky, the projection of the Earth’s orbit around the Sun (the ecliptic) onto the celestial sphere.
-The area of this strip amounts only to about two thousandths of the entire sky.
+The area of this strip amounts only to about two-thousandths of the entire sky.

 “The key point of this strategy is that it confines the search area to a very small part of the sky.
 As a consequence, it might take us less than a human life span to find out whether or not there are extraterrestrial astronomers who have found the Earth.
 They may have detected Earth’s biogenic atmosphere and started to contact whoever is home,” explains René Heller from the MPS.